bot-alert/nepali-connect/README.md

 ## Features

 - User authentication: Users can create accounts and log in to access the chat functionality.
-- Real-time chat: Users can send and receive messages in real-time.
-- Push notifications: Users receive push notifications when they receive new messages.
 - User profile: Users can update their profile information and profile picture.

 ## Technologies used